An American comic book series published by Top Cow

 This Comic contains examples of:

-- Ambiguously Bi: Sarah and Lara Croft of all people.
+- Ambiguously Bi: Sara and Lara Croft of all people.

 - Anti-Hero: Sara Pezzini is a Type III.